 Some visible signals of bacterial infection can be loss of appetite, cloudy eyes, red points on the belly and thighs.
 If you notice such changes, please do contact your veterinarian immediately.

 If such signals are disregarded, frogs can get serious complications which can consequentially cause their death.

-There are several fungal organisms which can cause health complications to frogs, both in captivity and their natural habitats.
+There are several fungal organisms that can cause health complications to frogs, both in captivity and in their natural habitats.

 Similar to bacterial infections, fungal infections will also be more excessive when the frog is under higher levels of stress and disorder.